Ninth Month

 Racing

-Racing slaves, some are superior at short distances, others at longer distances.
+Racing slaves are superior at short distances, others at longer distances and some at serious catch sport.

 Simple, Childlike